 The impact of construction traffic on this section road will affect road users such as cyclists.
-The developer should consider the proposal from North Lochs Community Council to extend the existing cycle lane.
+The developer should liaise with CnES (Roads) regarding improvements to the A859 and consider the proposal from North Lochs Community Council to extend the existing cycle lane.